Luna (Polish singer): Other activities

-From 2015 to 2017, Wielgomas played the role of a Kraków woman in the performance "Miracle or Krakowiaki and Highlanders".
-She was also associated with the theater focus "at Machulski".
-Wielgomas is an ambassador of the initiative Equal Spotify.
-She is also a representative of Poland in this initiative.
-On October she made her modeling debut at Paris Fashion Week, walking the runway for the brand Judassime.
+From 2015 to 2017, LUNA played the role of a Cracovian woman in the theatrical play "Miracle or Cracovians and Highlanders" at Grand Theatre in Warsaw.
+She was also associated with the theater drama club "at Machulski" founded by Halina Machulska and Juliusz Machulski.
+LUNA is an ambassador of the Spotify Equarl initiative.
+She was one of the first 35 artists selected for the programme's inaugural cohort and the first ambassador from Poland.
+On October she made her runway debut at Paris Fashion Week, modelling for the Belgian fashion brand Judassime for their Spring/Summer 2026 collection named Lost Highway.